Phase Diversity Electro-optic Sampling: A new approach to single-shot terahertz waveform recording: Results

-As the zeros of the transfer functions are interleaved, we can retrieve the unknown input pulse from the recorded data.
-The mathematical problem is well-posed, and even overdetermined, i.e., one has the freedom to chose either $H_1$ or $H_2$ for inverting the problem, except at the nulls.
-Several more advanced methods however exist for taking advantage of both transfer functions in the reconstruction process.
-We use here the so-called Maximal Ratio Combining technique (MRC)~\cite{kahn1954ratio,han_2005_phase_diversity}, which is known for optimizing the signal-to-noise ratio (SNR).
+As the zeros (nulls) of the transfer functions are interleaved, we can retrieve the unknown THz electric field from the recorded data.
+The mathematical problem is well-posed, and even overdetermined, i.e., one has the freedom to chose either $H_1$ or $H_2$ for inverting the problem, except at the nulls for which both channels must be used.
+Several advanced methods exist for the reconstruction process.
+Here we use the so-called Maximal Ratio Combining technique (MRC)~\cite{kahn1954ratio,han_2005_phase_diversity}, which is designed for optimizing the signal-to-noise ratio (SNR).
 The input signal can be retrieved from the measurements $Y_{1,2}$ as~\cite{han_2005_phase_diversity}:

 where $\tilde E^{retr}_{in}(\Omega)$ and $\tilde{\phiin^{retr}}(\Omega)$ are the retrieved input electric field and crystal phase modulation, expressed in Fourier space.
-The input signal $E^{retr}_{in}(t)$ (or equivalently ${\phiin^{retr}}(t)$) is then obtained by performing an inverse Fourier transform
+The input signal $E^{retr}_{in}(t)$ (or equivalently ${\phiin^{retr}}(t)$) is then obtained by performing an inverse Fourier transform.

+{Note that the theoretical transfer function of DEOS, defined from the input THz-induced crystal phase-shift $\Delta\tilde\phi(\Omega)$ to the reconstructed signal $\Delta\tilde\phi_{in}^{retr}(\Omega)$ is -- by design -- perfectly flat.
+This can be easily verified by injecting the definitions of the single channel transfer functions [Eqns.~(\ref{eq:Y1H1_general},\ref{eq:Y2H2_general})] in the MRC reconstruction Equation~(\ref{eq:MRC}).
+One easily finds:}